 First (Conscious) Day in Bangkok

 Eventually, I make it out of the hotel around 9:00am.
-I took the time last night to go through the little guide book and figure out the best way to cover a lot of ground and see what I wanted to see in the most effective order.
+I took the time last night to go through the little guide book and figure out the best way to cover a lot of ground.
+So I have a good plan to see what I want to see in the most effective order.

 The temple’s main attraction is the giant Reclining Buddha, which represents the dying Buddha in the position he adopted to attain nirvana (I must admit, he does look comfortable, but nirvana?).
 The statue is covered in gold leaf and the feet are Mother of Pearl.

 Discovering Thai Massage

-The best part of Wat Pho is the fact that they have a Thai massage school next door that offers a 1-hour massage for 250 Baht – about $7 US.
+The best part of Wat Pho is the fact that they have a Thai massage school next door.
+The school offers a 1-hour massage for 250 Baht – about $7 US.
 I have read that this is the thing to do around here so, of course, I check it out.

 Wat Arun is the tallest and most visible temple in Bangkok.
 King Taksin chose it for his royal temple and palace as it was the first place to catch the morning light.

-I finally gave up and grabbed a cab to one of the real shopping malls off Sukhumvit Road.
-I spent a couple of hours browsing in the fancy shops there but after seeing the much cheaper prices at the market, my heart just wasn’t in it.
+I finally give up and grab a cab to one of the real shopping malls off Sukhumvit Road.
+I spend a couple of hours browsing in the fancy shops there.
+But after seeing the much cheaper prices at the market, my heart just isn’t in it.